Kerli: Personal life

 At the age of 15, Kerli asked her mother for a tattoo that read "music" in Chinese ("音乐").
 Dubious, her mother told her that if she read "every book in town" on China and wrote a report on it, she would be allowed to get the tattoo.
 Kerli did as requested, and her mother took her to get the tattoo the day before her 16th birthday.
-She has two tattoos on her forearm; one is of a butterfly which symbolises "living every day like it was [her] last" and that she would never "leave a person that [she] loves without them knowing how much [she] loves them".
-The other tattoo states in Latin "Amicus Humani Generis", which Kerli translates "a friend of the human race".
+She has three tattoos on her forearm; one is of a butterfly which symbolises "living every day like it was [her] last" and that she would never "leave a person that [she] loves without them knowing how much [she] loves them", one is the Triple Goddess symbol, and the other states in Latin "Amicus Humani Generis", which Kerli translates "a friend of the human race".
 A tattoo on her left forearm, again in Latin, reads "Agnus Dei".
 On her right foot, she has the letter "E", an initial of someone who "broke [her] heart".
+In 2017, Kerli got a tattoo of a snake around her wrist.

 While not belonging to any religion, nor labelling herself as such, Kerli believes in reincarnation as well as other forms of life after death, fairies (which she has cited as being a large element of her life), angels, and demons, once defining them as "reflections" of one's "inner light" and "inner darkness", respectively.
 However, besides thanking her guardian angels in the liner notes for Love Is Dead, she has also stated she feel angels are beings, as well as using "angel cards".

 Kerli has said that she has bipolar disorder and attempted suicide when she was 17 as a result of her troubled upbringing, stating that her background has "made [her] stronger and now [she] can be here for other kids who are like [her]" and that she is happy to be alive, describing life as a "beautiful and rare gift".
 During a live video chat with fans on 7 October 2011, Kerli recalled when she was 17 and would ask her local doctor to sedate her with medication because it "hurt [her] so much to be awake" due to her depression.
 She also recalled an instance when she was home alone at age 17, where she covered the windows with dark towels to block out the sunlight and began cutting herself and slitting her arms with rusty scissors, stating that she "wanted to die" and "couldn't feel any physical pain at all because [she] was just hurting so much inside".